JBX028/SFDCFlowGraphviz/README.md

 INTRODUCTION
 ------------

-There is no standard functionnality out of the box to print flows created in salesforce.
+There is no standard functionnality to print flows created in salesforce.
 You can use this node.js script to export your flows created in SFDC as a graphviz diagram ready to be printed.

 This script reads the metadata XML downloaded locally via ANT, and creates the necessary DOT file, automatically converted as a PNG file.